 According to PayScale (2021), the average salary for a clinical data analyst is $69,743 per year.
 The top 90 percent of earners can make more than $89,000 per year, while the lowest 10 percent earn $49,000.
 Clinical data managers, who manage teams of analysts, have higher wages with an average salary of $77,421 per year.

 The day-to-day work of clinical data analysts can be very repetitive or change frequently based on their place of employment and job responsibilities.
 Continue reading to learn what a day in the life of a clinical data analyst looks like.

 Clinical data analysts work across a range of healthcare environments but are most often employed by hospitals, health insurance companies, and software development companies.
 Additionally, clinical data analysts may be exclusively hired within the context of clinical trials to ensure the use of good clinical practices (GCP) and clinical data management practices (GCDMP).

-Clinical data analysts do not come into direct contact with patients and therefore should expect to spend most of their time in a standard office or laboratory setting rather than in a clinical setting.
+Clinical data analysts do not come into direct contact with patients and, therefore, should expect to spend most of their time in a standard office or laboratory setting rather than in a clinical setting.
 However, they are not always stuck at a desk.
 They can expect to be part of a larger team and participate in regular meetings, in addition to spending time working alone.

 Clinical Analytics Team

 Clinical data analysts typically work with others, but the makeup of their team will depend largely on where they are employed.
 In a hospital setting, it may be common for analysts to work in tandem with clinicians.
-Analysts do not have patient contact, so clinicians can help them to understand what limitations they are facing in their data collection and determine where to spend their time most effectively.
+Because analysts do not have patient contact, clinicians can help them understand what limitations they face in their data collection and determine where to spend their time most effectively.